-Once the child has settled into school we will assign a member of staff to be their "Key Worker".
+Once the child has settled into Pre-School we will assign a member of staff to be their "Key Worker".

 The key worker will form a good and trusting relationship with both the child and their parents, they will be responsible of collecting evidence and meet and inform the class teacher of the assessment and attainment of the child.
 It is also the key worker role to liaise with the parents about progress and any concerns they have within the setting.
-Parents can also consult the class teacher also of their child's progress and maintain a positive and relaxed relationship with the parents.
+In Reception, parents can consult the class teacher also of their child's progress and maintain a positive and relaxed relationship with the parents.